Raziel-had-a-bad-day/Akai-APC-key-25-project/README.md

 pan = shows current loaded patch  , pot 8 to set load/save position

 pattern select = row 3 and 4 ,1-16
-press pattern twice to play once then return to previous
+press shift and pattern  (turns red) to play  then return to previous pattern

+shift pitch and note for keys by pattern using pot6